ECTS

 Further studies

-Graduates of the Master 2 in the History of Law who have produced a good research paper may continue their studies in a thesis.
+Graduates of the Master 2 in Legal History who have produced a good research paper can continue their studies with a thesis.

 Professional integration

-The opportunities offered therefore go beyond the strict domain of teaching and research (teacher-researcher, research director, research fellow).
-On the contrary, the graduating classes of the last few years show the diversity of the legal professions that are accessible.
-Of course, most of the jobs in the public sector are accessible after competitive examinations or specific exams.
-Master's graduates choose to work in the sectors of local government (attaché, editor), the Ministry of Culture (archivist, documentalist, librarian), and decentralized administration (IRA).
-The most sought-after sectors are justice (magistrate, clerk) and security (police, gendarmerie, prison administration, etc.).
-The liberal professions, and in particular that of lawyer, have also been widely favored, with the EFACS being integrated either after passing the pre-CAPA exam or, after a thesis, as a doctor of law (history of law).
-Some M2 graduates have gone directly into the "private sector" (insurance, real estate, mutual insurance companies).
+As a result, the opportunities offered go beyond the strict confines of teaching and research (teacher-researcher, research director, research fellow).
+On the contrary, the graduating classes of recent years testify to the diversity of the legal professions available.
+It goes without saying that most jobs in the public sector are open to those who have passed a competitive examination.
+Graduates of the Master's program tend to choose careers in local government (attaché, redactor), the Ministry of Culture (archivist, documentalist, librarian) and local government (IRA).
+The most sought-after sectors are justice (magistrate, court clerk) and security (police, gendarmerie, prison administration, etc.).
+The liberal professions, and in particular the legal profession, were also widely favored, with the EFACS being integrated either after passing the pre-CAPA exam, or, on completion of a thesis, as a doctor of law (history of law).
+Some M2 graduates have gone directly into the private sector (insurance, real estate, mutual insurance).